WHAT’S IN THIS REVIEW?

 It’s one of the smallest collections of server locations you’ll find, with a significant cluster based in Europe.
 It’s also worth noting that Whoer doesn’t supply any information about the number of servers they currently use, which would indicate that it may be on the lower side.

-The lack of server locations hints to a small network, which could have an impact on speeds seen with the Premium version.
-I can’t say for sure, as I was locked out, but it could certainly be the case.
+The lack of server locations hints at a small network, which could have an impact on speeds seen with the Premium version.
+I can’t say for sure, as I was locked out, but it could be the case.

-Fewer locations will also lead to slower speeds for users in far flung regions.
+Fewer locations will also lead to slower speeds for users in far-flung regions.
 Take Africa, South America, or even Australia.
-Users are going to struggle to see good speeds, or even a server anywhere near them.
+Users are going to struggle to see decent speeds, or even a server anywhere near them.

 One aspect that is of interest are the servers found in Russia, given the majority of larger providers have pulled out of the region.
 It’s a bit suspicious, especially given how small the network actually is.